EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/linkedList/linkedListExercises.md

 Add method getMiddleElements that finds the middle of a linked list in one pass.
 If the list has an even number of nodes, there would be two middle nodes.
 Note: Assume that you don’t know the size of the list ahead of time

+## Exercise 6
+Implement a two methods in list class:
+- hasLoop - checks if list has a loop.
+Returns boolean.
+- getLoopStart - returns first element of loop or null (if loop not exist).